 Also, I LOVE cookie recipes that call for rolling the dough in granulated sugar before placing on the cookie tray to prepare for cooking.
 That added crunch of the sugar crystals take these cookies to the next level.

 These are very soft peanut butter chocolate chip cookies.
 You know how some are too crunchy and not very chewy, not the case here – delectably soft and delish.

-I found this recipe at Smitten Kitchen which is quickly becoming one of my favorite food blogs.
 If you’re in the mood to cook easy peanut butter chocolate chip cookies, this recipe is your ticket.
-Yummers.
+Yum.

 - 1 tablespoon milk

 - For sprinkling: 1 tablespoon sugar regular or superfine